Job search is in many ways a unique experience.

 As our more senior members know and accept, The FENG isn’t a job listing service.
 I say this to you despite the rather long job listings we share with one another.
 These job listings should be viewed as only one manifestation of the degree to which we are trying to help one another.

-We are in truth an army of volunteers, and I thought it would be appropriate tonight, in light of our continued growth, to ensure that everyone fully understands the goals of our organization.
+We are in truth an army of volunteers, and I thought it would be appropriate tonight, in light of our current economic situation, to ensure that everyone fully understands the goals of our organization.

 It is all too easy to let others do the work that needs to be done.
 To get you started in more fully participating in our little society, I am going to assign each of you a most important task.
 A task that can be considered a bite sized piece, but an easy way to get started.
 Please know and understand that not everyone is ready to accept the truth about The FENG at any one point in time.
 However, the skepticism that others are willing to help you does subside over time.
 And, you can make a difference if you do what I am about to ask you to do: Please call at least 5 new members each and every week.
 (I could have asked that you call at least one new member, but I believe in stretch goals.)